An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the linear elasticity problem formulated as a PDE constraint, together with the compliance objective functional subject to a volume fraction constraint, under suitable assumptions and notation.
-The existence and derivation of the shape derivative associated with the expected compliance minimization problem, subject to a penalized volume constraint, are presented in Section~\ref{sec:shape_diff}.
+The shape differentiability of the expected compliance objective and the derivation of its shape derivative, subject to a penalized volume constraint, are presented in Section~\ref{sec:shape_diff}.
 Section~\ref{sec:discretization} discusses the numerical techniques used to discretize the infinite-dimensional optimization problem, thereby yielding its finite-dimensional approximation, and describes the corresponding optimization procedures.
 In addition, the a posteriori error estimators used to adaptively control the sample size, mesh refinement, and optimization step length are introduced.
 Section~\ref{sec:algorithm} then presents the proposed adaptive algorithm, which incorporates the dual-weighted residual (DWR) method for multiple goal functionals and dynamically updates the sample size.
 To demonstrate the effectiveness and robustness of the proposed estimation-based adaptive stochastic optimization framework, Section~\ref{sec:numeric} presents a set of numerical experiments for a benchmark compliance minimization problem with randomly generated input data.
-The focus is on the shape optimization of leg-like structural components, with the objective of minimizing compliance at touchdown under uncertain contact force conditions.
-The performance of the algorithm is examined in three settings: (i) a randomness study conducted on a fixed mesh, (ii) a mesh refinement study using full Monte Carlo sampling, and (iii) a fully adaptive framework that combines both adaptive sampling and adaptive mesh refinement.
+The focus is on the shape optimization of leg-like structural components aimed at minimizing compliance at touchdown under uncertain contact-force conditions.
+The performance of the algorithm is examined in three settings: (i) a randomness study conducted on a fixed mesh, (ii) a mesh refinement study using full Monte Carlo sampling, and (iii) a fully adaptive framework that combines adaptive sampling and adaptive mesh refinement.
 Finally, concluding remarks and potential directions for future research are discussed in Section~\ref{sec:conclusion}.